Another inmate dies at NYC’s troubled Rikers Island jail

 The Legal Aid Society said in a news release that he was being held “solely on the basis of non-criminal, technical violations of parole — marijuana use and failing to make an office report.”

-The society said Isaabdul he suffered from medical issues and used a wheelchair.
+The society said Isaabdul suffered from medical issues and used a wheelchair.

 “Adding to this, Mr. Karim contracted COVID-19 while mired in intake for ten days, and he was denied access to his medications and critical medical care,” said Tina Luongo, head of the criminal defense practice at Legal Aid.
 “He should have been in the community with his family, friends and network, not in a jail plagued by an ongoing humanitarian crisis.”